 I recently returned from a camping trip with pockets bursting with single-use snack wrappers.
 As I shoveled it all into the garbage, I wondered how it was possible to generate more waste “roughing it” than I do in my city life.
-I wanted to do better so I consulted with three REI experts on how to have a greener camping trip.
-Greener camping is not too much different than greener living—it just takes a desire to do better by the planet, with a little planning.
+I wanted to do better so I consulted with three REI experts on how to have a more eco-conscious camping trip.
+It just takes a desire to do better for the planet, with a little planning.

 1. DIY Snacks and Meals